hazelcast/hazelcast-csharp-client/docs/doc/building.md

 The `build.ps1` build script is common to Windows and Linux.
 It accepts the following arguments:

 * `-enterprise` whether to test enterprise features (requires an enterprise key)
-* `-netcore` on Windows, whether to test ???
 * `-serverVersion <version>` the server version to use for tests
 * `-t[argets] <targets>` build targets (see below)

 Build targets is a comma-separated list of values.
 Order is not important.
 Supported values are:
+* 'clean' cleans the solution (removes all bin, obj, and temporary directories)
 * 'build' builds the application
-* 'docs' builds the documentation
+* 'docs' builds the documentation (on Windows only)
 * 'tests' runs the tests
-* 'coverage' runs the tests coverage
+* 'cover' runs the tests coverage
 * 'nuget' builds the NuGet package

-When no target is specified, the script runs a complete build, including tests.
+When no target is specified, the script runs `clean`, `build`, `docs` and `tests`.

 For example, after a complete build, one can rebuild the documentation with:

 ```powershell
 PS> build/build.ps1 -t docs
 ```

+In order to test the enterprise features, the `HAZELCAST_ENTERPRISE_KEY` environment variable must contain a valid Hazelcast Enterprise key.